List of captive orcas: Skana

-Skana was taken into captivity during the Yukon Harbor orca capture operation, which was the first planned, deliberate trapping of a large group of orcas (killer whales).
-15 southern resident orcas were trapped by Ted Griffin and his Seattle Public Aquarium party on 15 February, 1967, in Yukon Harbor on the west side of Puget Sound.
-Three orcas died during the capture, and five were transferred to the aquarium, including Skana, Ramu I and Kandu I. The others were released.
-Skana was believed to be six years old at the time of her capture.
-She was sold and transferred to the Vancouver Aquarium on March 10, 1967.
+Initially named Walter the Whale, this orca was taken into captivity during the Yukon Harbor orca capture operation, which was the first planned, deliberate trapping of a large group of orcas (killer whales).
+15 southern resident orcas were trapped by Ted Griffin and his Seattle Public Aquarium party on 15 February 1967, in Yukon Harbor on the west side of Puget Sound.
+Three orcas died during the capture, and five were transferred to the aquarium, including Walter, Ramu I and Kandu I. The others were released.
+Walter was believed to be six years old at the time of her capture.
+She was sold and transferred to the Vancouver Aquarium on 20 March 1967.
+There she was renamed Skana.
 She was by herself in Vancouver until the end of 1968, when the recently captured Hyak II arrived.
-She died on October 5, 1980, at the approximate age of 19 years, from a mycotic infection.
+She died on 5 October 1980, at the approximate age of 19 years, from a mycotic infection.

 Splash

 Splash was born in 1989 in Marineland in Canada, transferred to SeaWorld San Diego at the age of 3 and died there in 2005.
 He was a well loved animal.
 "He was the one that bonded the best with the trainers," said veterinarian Reidarson.
 Splash was prone to seizures, and at one point had to have the teeth in his lower jaw removed due to a violent seizure injury.
 Splash was among the park's most sickly animals.
 "We brought him back from life-threatening illnesses many times," Reidarson recalled.
 In 1994, Splash smashed face-first into the wall of his tank, ripping a book-sized patch of skin along his jaw that had to be repaired surgically.
 Splash died of an infection.
 Ex SeaWorld trainer John Hargrove, who worked closely with Splash, suggested that Splash died so young partly due to consuming large quantities of sand, presumably because of the boredom of captivity.